SimonaH91/Codecademy_WebDev-Study-Group_2025/template/README.md

 ## Meet Your Study Group Managers

 - **Dani T**:

 Hi, I'm Dani!
-I'm currently leading the Codecademy Front-End Study Group as part of the Study Group Manager beta program.
+I'm currently leading the Codecademy Front-End Study Group as part of the Study Group program.
 My background is in web development, with a growing interest in accessibility and front-end technologies.
 I enjoy building projects, exploring best practices in UI/UX, and helping others navigate their coding journey.
 You'll find me organizing events, debugging code, and learning alongside the group.
 Looking forward to collaborating! | [Circle Profile](https://community.codecademy.com/u/8e235244)

 - **Sean K**: [Brief Bio | [Circle Profile](https://community.codecademy.com/u/a6ff2e17)]

 We're here to support you throughout this study group experience.
 If you have any questions or need guidance, don't hesitate to reach out!